juanma6610/ShotPrint/Review Lyon3pt.md

 ### **3. Key Findings**

 #### Free space evolution before 3pt
-Catch and shoot requires times to receive and shoot while pullups is only time to shoot.catch and shoot curves free space always decreases after shot in pullups it oscillates
+Catch and shoot requires times to receive and shoot while pullups is only time to shoot. atch and shoot curves free space always decreases after shot in pullups it oscillates
 #### **The "Inertia Lag" (Reaction Time)**

 By comparing the Static and Dynamic models, the authors quantified the "delay" in defensive reaction.